enzo-project/enzo-e/doc/source/design/design-flux.rst

 The :p:`MethodFluxCorrect` class is a Cello :p:`Method`, whose main virtual method is :p:`compute(Block)`.
-This operates on some subset of Fields and Particle types on a Block, and will include new operations on fluxes as well.
-The :p:`MethodFluxCorrect` method communicates fluxes between neighboring blocks to ensure consistency between processes, and computes and applies appropriate flux-correction operations to required Fields values along block interfaces.
+This operates on some subset of data types on a Block.
+The :p:`MethodFluxCorrect` method initiates communication between processes, and computes and applies appropriate flux-correction operations on required Field values along block interfaces.

 Since the :p:`MethodFluxCorrect` class is inherited from the Cello